OrnitOnGithub/kathleen/README.md

 ## Issues

-Please do not create any issues this right not, it is too early on in development.
+If you are having trouble, or if something is unclear, you can create an issue and ask for help using the quesition / documentation issue template.

-If you encounter any issues using this program, create a github issue and please provide:
+If you encounter any issues using this program, create a github issue and use the bug report template.
-- The compiler's full output
-- The code you wrote
-- `output.asm` if it was a runtime issue
-- Information about your system
-- Any other information that may be need to recreate this issue.
-If the issue cannot be recreated, reporting it is useless.

-If you want to propose any suggestions you are free to do so, especially if you provide something detailed.
+If you want to propose any suggestions you are free to do so, you can use the feature request template.

 If you want to try and solve an issue yourself, check out [Contribute](##contribute)

 ## Contribute

 As of now I want to work on this by myself.
-Once the language will have taken its basic shape I will accept contributions.
+Once the language will have taken its basic shape I will accept contributions, and any help will be greatly appreciated.

 ## Documentation

-All documentation and information can either be found in the [code itself](src/main.rs), or in the [docs directory](/docs/) for higher-level information.
+All documentation and information can either be found in the [code itself](src/main.rs), or in the [`docs` directory](/docs/) for higher-level information.

 ## License & Legal

 This project is licenced under the MIT license.
-TLDR: This means you are free to copy, use and distribute this program as long as you include the `LICENSE` in your own project.
+In short, this means you are free to copy, use and distribute this program as long as you include the `LICENSE` in your own project.